STANDARD PRICING SERVICE FOR THIS STUDIO

 WHAT IS MY TYPICAL PROCESS WORKING WITH A NEW STUDENT?

 In the first lesson, I always talk a little about goals with the student to find out what they are most interested in taking away from lessons.
 Then I introduce posture, breathing, and some warm ups or how to orient oneself with their instrument.
 If the student is more advanced, I have them bring a piece they recently worked on and observe as they play, sing, or act.
 From there I will give my notes on that piece and then we will discuss any fundamental issues that may need to be addressed as well as pick new pieces or assign new scenes/monologues.
-In acting sessions, I will begin teaching the S.M.T. method right away and the first few lessons will be about learning this method and then putting it into practice.
+In acting sessions, I will begin with some fun body warm ups (your body is your instrument!) and then go into teaching the S.M.T. method right away.
+The first few lessons will be about learning this method and then putting it into practice.
 All students will be expected to purchase books or sheet music to bring to each lesson.
 We will determine which books and repertoire in this first lesson and on an as needed basis as lessons continue.

 My studio has an open door policy.
 It takes awhile to learn about each other and how we work together so I always encourage a student to try at least 1 month of lessons before deciding whether it is for them or not.
 As we are learning what pace is best for the student, I encourage students to bring questions and always let me know if they feel I am moving too fast or too slow with assigning music and working on concepts.
 Lessons for beginners can feel overwhelming, so come in with an open mind and a willingness to put in the work outside of lessons with practice time.
 Also come with an understanding that not all concepts will be mastered right away.
 Learning an instrument or learning the S.M.T.
 Method, just like learning a language or learning how to work out, is a process.